And She Spoke

 Cool clarity from recording and mixing engineer Patrik Zosso serves the music’s precision and tonal colors, and Hamburger’s overall aesthetic for the recording.
 “Patrik heard the music and knew what it needed,” she says.
 The two mixed together remotely, sending each other notes and tracks.
 “We didn’t have that ‘sitting down moment,’ but he was really patient.”

 “A lot of how we view music, on a very visceral level, is through texture,” says Hamburger.
 She and Martins match and reflect each other’s melodic development against spontaneity, particularly on their stark, haunting arrangement of Mitchell’s “Last Chance Lost” that leads into Beatles classic “Across the Universe,” as well as on Allen’s “Unconditional Love.”
 Foundational buoyancy enhances the record’s exploration of texture, nuanced and elemental.
 “Waking in the City,” Hamburger’s response to Angelou’s “Awaking in New York,” delivers a mood-casting drone that rapidly gains momentum.
-The artist’s channel-driving, reflexive energy on “Burning the Letters,” the flutist-composer’s tribute to Sylvia Plath, and serve a strong, lyrical statement on Hamburger’s arrangement of Williams’ “What’s Your Story Morning Glory.”
+Hamburger serves a strong, soulful statement on her arrangement of Williams’s “What’s Your Story Morning Glory," acknowledging the vastness of the Black, female experience in music.
+On “Burning the Letters,” the flutist-composer’s instrumental tribute to Sylvia Plath, a channel-driving, reflexive energy evokes a depth of feeling on a vivacious, conversation-like improvisation.

 “People outside of certain circles maybe don’t know as much about who Geri was and what she’s done for the music,” says Hamburger.
 “I just love the way she wrote.
 I love the way she played and the way she conceptualized music.
 I had to include her in this project.
 She’s one of those women who broke the boundary and said, ‘Fuck this.
 I’m gonna play.
 Get out of my way.’”